Spectrally Robust Covariance Shrinkage for Hotelling's $T^2$ in High Dimensions: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the United States Air Force Sensors Directorate and AFOSR Lab Tasks 18RYCOR004, 19RYCOR03 and 24RYCOR006.
+This work was supported by the US Air Force Sensors Directorate and AFOSR Lab Task 22RYCOR006.
 However, the views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of any agency of the U.S. government.
 Examples of analysis performed within this article are only examples.
 Assumptions made within the analysis are also not reflective of the position of any U.S. Government entity.
-The Public Affairs approval number of this document is AFRL-2024-6552.
-Code and data will be available on github upon acceptance.
+The Public Affairs approval number of this document is AFRL-2026-2955.